-- Potlucks are only allowed as closed events (events for organization or department members only).
+Remember: Potlucks are only allowed as closed events (events for organization or department members only).

 If your organization or department plans to host an event on the UWF main campus in which food will be served to the general public, a Temporary Food Permit must be obtained.
-Examples of these events include bbq grill use; bake sale, open meetings, or any other gathering where food will be offered to individuals who are not members of your organization.
+Examples of these events include barbecue grill use; bake sale, open meetings, or any other gathering where food will be offered to individuals who are not members of your organization.
 The Temporary Food Permit request collects specific information about the food that will be served as well as vendor and serving information.
 The Environmental Health and Safety department reviews each Temporary Food Permit request and provides guidance in order to ensure that your event is both safe and successful.

 Before submitting a request through UWF Temporary Food Permit request, please read the following information regarding UWF's food service policy.
 Go to UWF Official Policies, then select FIN-10.01-07/17

 The Environmental Health and Safety department requires Temporary Food Permits for events in order to meet the standards set forth by 64E-11.009 F.A.C.
 Temporary Food Service (State of Florida, Department of Health, Chapter 64E-11, Florida Administrative Code) regarding Food Hygiene and specifically referencing "Temporary Food Service Events."
-Temporary Food events that include baked goods (brownies, cookies, etc.,) from a residential kitchen must also meet the standards set forth in the Florida Department of Agriculture and Consumer Services, Cottage Food Information.
-In addition to the requirements of 64E-11.009 F.A.C and 500.80(5) F.S, Temporary Food events must abide by the UWF Basics for Handling Food Safely.
+Temporary Food events that include baked goods (brownies, cookies, etc.,) from a residential kitchen must also meet the standards set forth in the Florida Department of Agriculture and Consumer Services, Cottage Food Operations.
+In addition to the requirements of 64E-11.009 F.A.C and 500.80(5) F.S, Temporary Food events must abide by the Basics for Handling Food Safely.